 - Waste contaminates the land on which we grow food and provides water for us and animals

 - Waste in the marine life kills fish

 - Carcasses float on the surface, and we see mosquitoes feed on it

 - The diseases carrying mosquitoes now spread sickness and death among the living population

 Consider the majority of the human population where we do not see any scientific waste management system.
 Such places may possess a system, but there is no disposal area to be found.

 - Children and those who live near such facilities

 - Waste disposal workers

-- Employees whose workplaces manufacture or come in contact with waste materials
+- Employees whose workplaces manufacture or come into contact with waste materials

 Think about the fires at landfills and its effects on us.
-Whether coming from the air or its accumulation in our cellars, those landfill gases have been exposed for causing cancer, create respiratory & visibility problems and the explosion of cans put people nearby at constant risk.
+Whether coming from the air or its accumulation in our cellars, those landfill gases have been exposed for causing cancer, create respiratory and visibility problems, and the explosion of cans put people nearby at constant risk.